 - Vivo Jr and Jr2: the children version of their fitness bands.

 There is a whole lot of diversity in these separate categories, as well.
-The manufactures created watches for beginners and professionals, keeping in mind each of these people’s needs.
+Garmin created watches for beginners and professionals, keeping in mind each of these people’s needs.

 This unique intelligent band holds one of the most desired features of sports watches: the GPS.
 However, the GPS on this particular model is not the best, and there are other options if you want to get a proper GPS watch.
 However, it will track your heart rate while running and will calculate your routes.